capturi/webhooks-demo/README.md

 ```

 The type of `T` for `FullWebhookPayload` will depend on the _Event_, for conversations it will be the `IntegrationConversationView` model from our Integration API.

+## Sample project

+Look into [src/](src/) folder for a C# demo project which can receive both a `Uid` and `Full` payload.

+We have used [nswag](https://github.com/RicoSuter/NSwag) to auto-generate a client stub of our Integration API, which gives us a model of `IntegrationConversationView` which is the payload for the `Full` model of the event, used in the sample.